Synvya/ai-concierge/docs/RESERVATION_MODIFICATION_FORMAT.md

 **Do NOT use** kind:9902 with `status: "suggested"` (deprecated).
 Use kind:9903 instead.

+**NIP-89 Discovery**: Restaurants should publish NIP-89 handler recommendations (kind:31989) with `d:9903` and `d:9904` to advertise modification support.
+See [NIP-89 Integration Guide](./nip89-integration.md) for details.
+However, the system will still process modification requests even if not advertised via NIP-89.

 ### Customer → Restaurant (kind:9904)

 Send a modification response when:
 - You receive a modification request (kind:9903) from a restaurant
 - You want to accept or decline the suggested alternative time

+**Implementation Note**: The AI Concierge will respond to modification requests even if the restaurant doesn't advertise modification support via NIP-89.
+This ensures backward compatibility with restaurants that support modifications but haven't published NIP-89 handlers yet.

 ## Message Structure